 To understand what imbalance is, we must know what balance looks like, and neuroscience, to date, has not characterized the optimal brain state, nor how to even assess for it.
 In a review of serotonin theories of depression, Andrews et al. turn the paradigm on its head and conclude:

-In this paper, they work to deconstruct our indoctrination around serotonin as a “happy chemical”, and elucidate its complex role in redirecting energy production when a creature is under duress.
-It is only when we perturb the system with medication that the body’s response can sometimes result in a chemically adaptive state, that is temporary, at best (accounting for relapse rates, while on medication, of up to 60%).
+In this paper, they work to deconstruct our indoctrination around serotonin as a “happy chemical,” and clarify its complex role in redirecting energy production when a creature is under duress.
+It is only when we disturb the system with medication that the body’s response can sometimes result in a chemically adaptive state, that is temporary, at best (accounting for relapse rates, while on medication, of up to 60%).
 Even this analysis is a theoretical offering in the service of challenging the dominant paradigm.

 A New England Journal of Medicine review on Major Depression, stated: